Egrace/ImageBuilder/README.md

 <h1>Installation</h1>
-<p>Just copy image_builder.rb and processors.rb into your rails project and add this line to your gemfile: </p>
+<p>Just copy image_builder.rb and processors/* into your rails project and add this line to your gemfile: </p>

 ```gem 'minimagick'```